molab-itp/content-2023-Fa/weeks/08_video.md

 ## Homework Week08

-- Option 1: Work on previous assignments
+- Option 1: work on previous assignments

   - create place holder folders for past assigments
   - continue studying Swift/SwiftUI and update wiki with your progress

-- Option 2: Create a video manipulation app
+- Option 2: create a video manipulation app

   - you can base it on one of the resources presented in class, adding your own twist
   - add a link to your project here